abhinavdabral/abhinavdabral.github.io/_posts/2023-8-20-how-to-traefik.md

 ---
 layout: post
-title: Traefik (v2) with wild-card certificates and without docker labels
+title: Traefik (v3) with wild-card certificates and without docker labels
 ---

 As of today, most of the traefik configuration that I came across are using docker labels.
 And while that's perfectly fine, I find it hard to read and manage.
 Which is why, when I decided to move from [nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager) over to [traefik](https://github.com/traefik/traefik), I wanted to keep to keep everything clean, readable and most-importantly, understandable.

-_Last updated: 2023-08-20_
+_Last updated: 2024-07-01 - Updated Traefik v2 to v3 after verifying that it works with v3_

 # Use case